 Riggins out on a hike.
 Photography courtesy Wendy Newell.

+Before we get into the specifics of how often to bathe a dog, here’s my story.
 I have a 12-year-old German Shorthair Pointer mix named Riggins.
 In his old age he has slowed down quite a bit, but when he was young he was a pistol!
 We had to go for an hour-long walk or run every day.
 Weekends were reserved for hiking and outdoor adventures.
 In between, there was playing and digging in the backyard and romping in mud- and pee-filled parks.
 He was a filthy beast.
 During the height of his activity I gave him a bath every Sunday.
 I’d throw him in the shower, and was always shocked at how much dirt went down the drain.

 Of course, I was anxious.
 I’d heard the advice that you should only bathe a dog once a month, at the most.
 Unfortunately, Riggins smelled — bad — and I couldn’t live with a smelly creature snuggling up next to me in bed.